regolith-linux/regolith-desktop-website/content/_index.md

 The login manager will need to be restarted for the new desktop session to be recognized.
 The easiest way of restarting it is to reboot your system.

 {{< hint warning >}}
 The Regolith Desktop is very different from common desktop environments.
-By default does not use docks, icon folders, or global drop-down menus.
+By default it does not use docks, icon folders, or global drop-down menus.
 See the [Getting Started guide]({{< ref "/docs/using-regolith/first-launch" >}}) for important details.
 {{< /hint >}}

 {{< /tab >}}

 {{< tab "Ubuntu 20.04" >}}

 Regolith can be installed as system packages.
-This makes updating and removing easy and consistent.
+This makes updating and removing easier and more consistent.
 The following steps describe how to configure your system to read packages from the Regolith package repository and install the desktop package.

 1. Register the Regolith public key to your local `apt`: